-The Board comprises seven Directors, more than half of whom are independent.
+The Board comprises seven (7) Directors, more than half of whom are Independent Directors.
 The Board consists of Directors, who as a group, provide core competencies, such as business or management experience, industry knowledge, finance, strategic planning experience, customer-based experience and knowledge that are necessary and critical to meet the Group's objectives.
-Details of the Directors' academic, professional qualification and other appointments are set out on pages 9 to 10 of the Annual Report.
+Details of the Directors' academic, professional qualification and other appointments are set out on pages 10 and 11 of the Annual Report.